 Assignments have to be handed in and accepted.
 The DIGIT test forms connected to the exercises (provided by the Absalon/Canvas) has to be filled out and handed in.
 Further, the project work has to be displayed as a public poster and accepted.

 Textbooks, course hand-outs and personal notes in paper format are allowed.
 Students are not permitted to bring their own computers, tablets or cell phones.

-Please observe: If the exam is held at the SCIENCE ITX-facility, computers will be available, which means textbooks, course hand-outs and personal notes on a personal USB memory stick are allowed (The students are still not permitted to bring their own computers, tablets or cell phones.)
+Please observe: If the exam is held at the university ITX-PC exam facility, computers will be available, which means textbooks, course hand-outs and personal notes on a personal USB memory stick are allowed (The students are still not permitted to bring their own computers, tablets or cell phones.)